containers/youki/docs/src/developer/test_framework.md

 # test_framework

-This is the framework specifically developed to implement the ported integration tests.
-This exposes Structs to represent individual tests, test groups and test managers which runs the test groups.
-This also exposes a trait which can be used to implement a custom test struct or a custom test group.
+This crate contains the testing framework specifically developed for porting the OCI integration test to rust.
+This contains structs to represent the individual tests, group of tests and a test manager that has responsibility to run tests.
+This Also exposes traits which can be used to implement custom test structs or test group structs if needed.

-By default the test groups are run in parallel using [crossbeam crate](https://www.crates.io/crates/crossbeam), and the default test_group implementation also runs individual tests parallelly.
-Sometimes you might need to run the individual test in certain order, serially such as when testing container lifecycle.
-In such cases you will need to implement the TestableGroup trait in a custom struct so you can finely control the order of execution.
+By default the test groups are run in parallel using the [crossbeam crate](https://www.crates.io/crates/crossbeam), and the default test_group implementation also runs individual tests parallelly.

+Sometimes you might need to run the tests in a test group serially or in certain order, for example in case of testing container lifecycle, a container must be created and started before stopping it.
+In such cases, you will need to implement the respective traits on your own structs, so that you can have fine control over thr running of tests.
+Check the readme of the test_framework crate to see the struct and trait documentation [here](https://github.com/containers/youki/tree/main/crates/test_framework).